 This is a TAX and becomes an addition of a new and additional super speeder GA “fine” for people already convicted of certain high-speed speeding tickets has made Georgia law even worse and justifies hiring a traffic ticket lawyer for those being categorized as super speeders.

 Georgia was the first state in the USA to have a “super speeder” law.
 In 2009, then-Gov. Sonny Perdue pitched this revenue-generation idea to the Legislature, claiming that the additional proceeds from speeding ticket offenders who ignore posted speed limits could help trauma care in rural areas.
-The Georgia Code section is OCGA 40-6-189.
+The wording of the Georgia Code section on super speeders in GA is found at OCGA 40-6-189.

 Because no “mandate” exists to dedicate these funds from high-speed drivers’ speeding tickets for use in funding rural health care, the money is mostly used to pay costs of state government in Georgia.
 The super speeder ticket GA law is just another example of saddling an undesirable category of citizens, with the costs of running the Government.